LiBingyu01/RSKT-Seg/README.md

 > **Note**
 > The author sincerely invites you to contribute to this repository so that we can further improve our open-source work together.
-> If you encounter any questions, please feel free to open an issue on GitHub or contact me directly via email at [my email](mailto:libingyu0205@mail.ustc.edu.cn)       (libingyu0205@mail.ustc.edu.cn).
+> If you **encounter any questions or find our any errors**, please feel free to open an issue on GitHub or contact me directly via email at [my email](mailto:libingyu0205@mail.ustc.edu.cn)       (libingyu0205@mail.ustc.edu.cn).

 ## 🚀 Updates​
 - [x] 2025/9/12: init repository.